 In the beginning of the fifth century, a great writer wrote to explain the meaning of the rock on which Jesus said He would build his church (Matthew 16:16-19, see page 1 of this treatise).
 Augustine was the Bishop of Hippo in North Africa.
 He did not believe that Peter was that rock, but he wrote rather that the rock was Peter's confession that Jesus was the Son of God.
-Augustine wrote that Jesus said He would build His church on the rock of Himself. xxvi
+Augustine wrote that Jesus said He would build His church on the rock of Himself. ^{xxvi}

-African Christians refuse to allow Rome to rule them
+African Christians refused to allow Rome to rule them.

 In the fifth century, Christians from North Africa refused the decision of the Council of Sardica, saying that they must allow the Bishop of Rome to settle their disputes and affairs.
-They saw no reason to go to a far-away country for such a purpose.
-There arose an issue involving Pastor Colestius from North Africa, who was giving false teaching.
-The Church in Africa refused to ordain him.
-Seeking somone to support him, Colestius appealed his case to Bishop Zosimus in Rome, who returned him to his pastorate.
-However, the other pastors of North
+They saw no reason to go to a faraway country for such a purpose.